myamc/myamc.github.io/camplaz/README.md

 MUGEN displays three types of visual elements:
 * background
 * hero character
-* monster character
+* non-player character (NPC)

 It responds to user clicks/taps to support the following actions by the hero:
 * display an "idle" state waiting for an action
 * walking
 * jumping
-* attacking
+* special action

-MUGEN controls the location of the hero directly within the JavaScript engine, but the rest of the hero's visual styling, along with that of the monster, can be set with a typical CSS file.
+MUGEN controls the location of the hero directly within the JavaScript engine, but the rest of the hero's visual styling, along with that of the NPC, can be set with a typical CSS file.
 The engine simply adds or removes the corresponding class from each element according to user actions.
 Thus, coders with even basic CSS knowledge can take advantage of its full range of features, such as transitions, keyframes, and sprite-based animations, to quickly bring their visual designs to life.

 Some additional enhancements can be enabled through initialization settings (see below), such as responsive resizing for a variety of screens, and an autoplay mode.